Do I need a TV licence in the UK? (Updated 2024)

 How much does a TV licence cost?

-A licence costs £169.50 a year and most people choose to pay by direct debit.
+A licence costs £169.50 a year.
+Most people choose to pay by monthly direct debit.

 You can choose to pay the full £169.50 payment annually, split into quarterly payments or pay monthly.
 The quarterly payments will be £43.62 and will each include a £1.25 charge.
 If you opt for monthly payments, TV licensing will usually spread the cost of your first year over six months, billing you for £28.25 each month.
 After the first year, you’ll be debited £14.12 every month.